opf/openproject/docs/faq/README.md

 You can do this as a system administrator in the [System settings](../system-admin-guide/system-settings/display-settings/#time-and-date-formatting-aggregation-of-changes-in-activity).

+### How to use plugins in OpenProject and where can I find them?

+Not all available plugins for OpenProject are published yet.
+After updating the plugins so that they are working with the Rails3 OpenProject Core, they will be published on Github continiously.
+Please write us a note if you have questions to any of the plugins.

+### Which Plugins are published so far?

+Please refer to the project timeline to see which plugins will be released.
+Plugin development will take place in dedicated sub-projects on openproject.org.

 ### How can I add a RACI matrix in OpenProject?

 You can add [project custom fields](../system-admin-guide/custom-fields/custom-fields-projects/) of the type "user" to your projects and track the respective persons there.